Spain - Global health

 Health ODA has dropped significantly since 2008

-ODA to health has fallen significantly since 2008, when it stood at US$554 million.
-However, 2016 also marked an increase over recent years and the most Spain has spent on the sector since 2012.
-The majority of Spain’s health ODA in 2016 was channeled through multilateral organizations: 66% in 2016 (US$98 million).
-A large share of this funding is made up of assessed, binding contributions to EU institutions.
-In 2016, they made up 31% of Spain’s total health ODA (US$45 million).
-The World Bank’s International Development Association (IDA) was the second largest recipient, receiving US$26 million in 2016, accounting for 18% of total health ODA in 2016.
-The World Health Organization comes third, with US$11 million (7%).
+ODA to health has fallen significantly since 2008 when it stood at US$569 million.
+However, 2016 marked an increase in spending over recent years, making it the year that Spain spent most on the sector since 2012.
+In 2016, Spain provided 66% of its health ODA (US$100 million) through core contributions to multilateral organizations.
+A large share of this funding is made up of assessed, binding contributions to the European Union (EU) institutions.
+In 2016, the EU was the largest recipient of Spain’s multilateral health ODA, receiving US$47 million, followed by the World Bank’s International Development Association (IDA) as the second-largest recipient receiving US$27 million and the World Health Organization receiving US$11 million.

 MAEC defines strategic orientations; AECID implements policy

-Within the Ministry of Foreign Affairs and Cooperation (MAEC), the most relevant departments covering health issues are the General Directorate for Sustainable Development Policies (DGPPOLDES) and its health division.
+Within the Ministry of Foreign Affairs and Cooperation (MAEUEC), the most relevant departments covering health issues are the General Directorate for Sustainable Development Policies and its health division.
 With regards to implementation, the Spanish development agency AECID covers health-related programs through its Directorate for Multilateral and Sectoral Cooperation and its regional departments (i.e., the Directorates for Africa and for Latin America), which manage bilateral programs on the ground.
-In addition, the Ministry of Health provides advice to MAEC and AECID on key issues, and attends some global health forums such as the World Health Assembly.
+In addition, the Ministry of Health provides advice to MAEUEC and AECID on key issues and attends some global health forums such as the World Health Assembly.